 And you can also offer Dutch payment provider iDeal, which is also 2.5% of the transaction amount + 0.30 EUR.

-Wix states that payouts are made every Monday and take between 3-5 business days to appear in your account.
+Wix states that payouts are made daily, weekly or monthly and take between 3-5 business days to appear in your account after the successful transaction.

 Take a look at how Wix’s transaction fees compare to PayPal’s below.

 Paypal is available in more than 200 countries and supports 25 currencies.
 When you compare this to Wix Payments’ 13 countries and 5 currencies, it’s pretty clear who the winner is.
 However, what about transaction fees?
 And is there any benefit of having both options available to customers?

 In the US, for instance, they’ll charge you 2.9% of every US-based transaction, plus a fixed fee (around 30¢) depending on the currency.
 However, accepting payments coming from outside the US is 4.4% to 5.5% plus the small fixed fee(!).

 For currencies other than $US (e.g. British Pounds) PayPal charges a variable fee (e.g. 3.4%+20p to 1.9%+20p) depending on your monthly sales volume.

 - If you sell in multiple countries, you should be aware that PayPal have fees for converting currencies, as this could lead to significant extra costs.

 - There is a small discount on transactions for non-profit US businesses and NGOs (2.2% plus fixed fee).